 Do introducers need to be FCA-authorised?

-You may be wondering at this point whether you or your advisor need any special permissions, like FCA approval, in order to pitch to investors.
+You may be wondering at this point whether your introducer needs any special permissions, like FCA approval, in order to make introductions to potential investors.

 Key things to agree in any introducer agreement